 Cognitive-behavioral therapy and exposure therapy are the more common ways to treat phobias; however, some treatment centers and treatment professionals have been introducing meditation to their patients.
 There’s some early evidence to show that meditation can help some patients deal with phobias.

 74. Manage obsessive-compulsive disorders

 OCD or Obsessive-Compulsive Disorder is characterized by the need to perform routines repeatedly.
-There’s some anecdotal and correlative evidence that shows of the scientific benefits of meditation, there’s potential for mindfulness to help those suffering from OCD to better manage and deal with the disorder.
+There’s some anecdotal and correlative evidence that shows the scientific benefits of meditation, there’s potential for mindfulness to help those suffering from OCD to better manage and deal with the disorder.

 75. Reduce negative self-beliefs

-A study published in Social Cognitive and Affective Neuroscience showed how mindfulness meditation can help reduce and manage negative self-beliefs.
+A study published in Social Cognitive and Affective Neuroscience showed how mindfulness meditation could help reduce and manage negative self-beliefs.
 Negative self-beliefs such as “I am incompetent” or “I’m people don’t like me” were reduced among the participants that meditated regularly.